sky-write/sky-write.github.io/docs/_posts/2021-12-03-minimum-viable-product.markdown

 ## Settings ##
 The Settings fragment is not implemented but in the future the user can change the settings such as theme and how frequently to update the messages.

+## User Stories ##

+As a [role], I want to [action], so that [benefit]

+The following three user stories will be implimented in the Minumum Viable Product (MVP):

+    1. As a user, I want to save pictures of AR messages, so that I can view them later.

+Additional user stories:

+    1. As a user, I want to change the text size of the app, so that I can easily read any text.
+    2. As a user, I want to use this app on my Android device.
+    3. As a user, I want to send AR messages to friends and family, so that I can communicate with them in a unique way.
+    4. As a user, I want to be able to change my notification preferences, so that I don’t receive unwanted notifications.
+    5. As a user, I want to receive AR messages from friends and family, so that they can communicate with me in a unique way.